professeurr/hangman/README.md

 Implement the steps described above in one Python file named hangman.py.
 Your program should be well-documented and readable (variables and functions names, comments, structure, etc.)

-Send the Python file to kodjo@osekoo.com with the subject “M1 Finance - Dauphine - Hangman project”.
-Put in the mail body the names of the persons involved in the project.

-To be submitted before: December 20, 2020